aakarnik/VRPuzzleGame/readme.md

 # VR Puzzle Game

-## Description: A simple, two level puzzle game which allows players to pick up and place objects, use dials, etc. to complete and win the game.
+**Description**: A simple, two level puzzle game which allows players to pick up and place objects, use dials, etc. to complete and win the game.

-## Contributors: Martha Brandt, Anuya Karnik
+**Contributors**: Martha Brandt, Anuya Karnik

 ### Features to be added: